 The University is committed to ensuring the safety and security of all its members.
 Sexual misconduct is a serious violation of the standards set by the University since it creates an atmosphere of distrust and inequality and will not be tolerated.
-Sexual misconduct includes sex-based harassment, sexual abuse, sexual assault or rape, domestic violence, dating violence and stalking.
-Sex-based harassment is a form of sex discrimination and means sexual harassment and other harassment on the basis of sex, including on the basis of sex stereotypes, sex characteristics, pregnancy or related conditions, sexual orientation, and gender identity.
-These policies and procedures establish a protocol whereby those who believe they have been subjected to sex-based harassment and/or sexual misconduct may obtain redress promptly and equitably through the policies and procedures of the University.
+Sexual misconduct includes sexual harassment, sexual abuse, sexual assault or rape, domestic violence, dating violence and stalking.
+This policy/procedure establishes a protocol whereby those who believe they have been subjected to sexual misconduct may obtain redress promptly and equitably through the policies and procedures of the University.